 At this point we had to make a bet: it was better to let autovacuum finish with our current configuration than to risk interrupting it.
-Our biggest fear would be that we’d restart, either to up the memory dedicated to the task or to switch to single user mode, and we’d increase the duration of the downtime.
+Our biggest fear would be that we’d restart, either to up the memory dedicated to the task or to switch to single-user mode, and we’d increase the duration of the downtime.

 So, we are now in the waiting game.

 Foresight played in our favor a bit here.
 We had just provisioned new hardware dedicated solely to ensuring this problem was no longer such a risk.
-New machines with much more memory targeted at maintenance and additional CPUs to these tasks.
+New machines with much more memory are targeted at maintenance and additional CPUs to these tasks.
 Immediately when we identified the XID issue we had failed the primary master over to the new hardware, which is where we’d been running the vacuums.

 While we couldn’t estimate how long the vacuum was going to take we were able to identify the problem.
 By querying Postgres’ internal statistics we identified that the autovacuums actually had finished on all of the relations except one.
 That relation however is a massive one.
 It’s a very large table which stores a mapping of events to their rollups, and we require one of these entries for every single event Sentry receives.
 It’s also a table that has very limited uses: to let you look up an event by its ID and as a safeguard for duplicate events.

 Perspective from two days later tells us this was absolutely the right call.
-As we work towards future proofing this problem even more, we’re still watching one of our test machines run a vacuum in single user mode going on 24 hours.
+As we work towards future-proofing this problem even more, we’re still watching one of our test machines run a vacuum in single-user mode going on 24 hours.
 This machine, being on the older hardware, tells us that we made many correct calls: letting autovacuum finish, truncating the table, and most importantly the aggressiveness of hardware and configuration tuning to improve the vacuum times.

 We’ve got a few ideas on how to resolve this problem, but the biggest is splitting relations into multiple databases.
 This has its own set of challenges as connection management is a fairly complex thing, but it’s at the very least predictable and understood.
-Time is more favorable now as well as the machine tuning has provided lots of breathing room.
+Time is more favorable now as well and the machine tuning has provided lots of breathing room.